Linux Kernel User’s Guide

 The next step will delete any saved .config file in the kernel tree as well as the generated object files.
 If you have done a previous configuration and do not wish to lose your configuration file you should save a copy of the configuration file (.config) before proceeding.

 The command to clean the kernel is:

 Before compiling the Linux kernel it needs to be configured to select what components will become part of the kernel image, which components will be build as dynamic modules, and which components will be left out all together.
 This is done using the Linux kernel configuration system.

-It is often easiest to start with a base default configuration and then customize it for you use case if needed.
-In the Linux kernel a command of the form:
+It is often easiest to start with a base default configuration and then customize it for your use case if needed.
+Apply Linux kernel configurations with a command of the form:

 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- <defconfig>

-For this sdk the singlecore-omap2plus_defconfig was used and is the one we recommend all users to use or at least use as a starting point. example:
+For this sdk, tisdk_[platformName]_defconfig was used to create the prebuilt files.
+We recommend users to use this kernel configuration (or at least use it as a starting point).

 Below is the procedure to build the defconfig from the kernel git repository.

 ti_config_fragments/defconfig_builder.sh -t ti_sdk_[device]_release export ARCH=arm make ti_sdk_[device]_release_defconfig mv .config arch/arm/configs/tisdk_[platformName]-evm_defconfig